 - The genetic changes that occur in a cancer cell

 - The way personalized cancer treatments work

 - The reasons why some targeted therapies stop working

 Talk with your health care team to find out if your treatment plan will include personalized medicine.

 To learn more, consider asking your health care team these questions:

 - What are my treatment options?

-- Are there tests available that can help guide treatment choices?
+- Are genetic tests available to help guide treatment choices?

-- Is this treatment considered an example of personalized medicine?
+- Is this treatment considered personalized medicine?
 If so, how?